 - Letter of support from resource managers/ institutions/ local collaborator not attach together with your submission

-- Discrepencies in information- access location listed in the form is different from letter of support from resource managers/ local collaborator and proposals; biological resources to which you are seeking access is different from what you seek to export/ different from your proposals
+- Discrepencies in information- access location listed in the form is different from letter of support from resource managers/ local collaborator and proposals; biological resources to which you are seeking access is different from what you seek to transfer/export different from your proposals

 - Elaborate on the use of the biological resources which you seek to access.
 For example, "chemical analysis"/ "DNA analysis" not sufficient to describe the activity